 GlobalProtect, FortiClient, AnyConnect, etc. hand-in-hand with dope.security

 Firewalls are foundational.
-I’ve only ever set up a Cisco Virtual ASA, but it gave me a newfound respect for the folks who do this daily.
-I’m sure the process is similar-ish whether you’re using a Palo Alto NGFW, Fortinet, F5, etc. The point is, that although they can be complex, NGFWs and VPNs are and will be critical to companies worldwide.
+I’ve only ever set up three: Cisco ASA, Palo Alto, and Fortigate, and it gave me a newfound respect for the folks who do this daily.
+The point is, that although they can be complex, NGFWs and VPNs are and will be critical to companies worldwide.

 Yeah, the “Kill The VPN” campaigns aren’t exactly realistic.